WebAssembly/component-model/design/mvp/CanonicalABI.md

 `OnResolve` callback has *not* yet been called, the caller may invoke the returned `OnCancel` callback *at most once* to cooperatively request that the callee "hurry up" and call `OnResolve` (possibly, but not necessarily, passing `None` and/or skipping the call to `OnStart`).
-The `OnCancel` may transitively execute arbitrary guest code but must not block.
+The `OnCancel` callback may transitively execute arbitrary guest code but must not block.

 When `FuncInst` is implemented by wasm guest code (as opposed to the host), each call creates a `Task` object to track the state of the call and ensure that the